[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 On the recommendation of many general officers, Hardie was appointed, Nov.
 29, 1862, a Brigadier-General, U. S. Volunteers, which position he vacated, Feb.
 19, 1863, when he was made an Assistant Adjutant-General, with the rank of Major, in the Staff of the Regular Army.

-When General Indicates a West Point graduate and gives his Class.Hooker took command of the Army of the Potomac he requested that Hardie should be detailed as his Judge Advocate General.
+When General Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Hooker took command of the Army of the Potomac he requested that Hardie should be detailed as his Judge Advocate General.
 This important position he filled till May 20, 1863, when he was ordered on special duty by the War Department, where, till May 24, 1864, when he was appointed Inspector-General, with the rank of Colonel, he did much to lighten the herculean labors of Secretary Stanton, who most highly appreciated his services.

 Upon becoming an Inspector-General he was placed in charge of the Inspection Bureau of Washington city till Nov.
 1, 1865; then was a member of the Board of Inspection of Arms and Munitions in the U. S. Arsenals and Forts, to decide upon their disposition after the war; subsequently was the Government agent to audit the Massachusetts war claims, those of Kansas for the Quantrell and other raids, and the claims by citizens of Montana and Dakota for services and supplies furnished in suppressing Indian hostilities; and for three years was Inspector of the Military Division of the Missouri, being present in Chicago at the time of the disastrous fire of 1871 in that city, when he did much to alleviate the sufferings of needy citizens.
 For his distinguished and meritorious services during the Rebellion, he was brevetted a Brigadier-General, Mar.
 3, 1865, and Major-General, Mar.
 13, 1865, in the Regular Army.